-Individuals who have custody, care or control of a child in Dallas are often surprised to find they are the subject of an investigation for child endangerment or child abandonment.
+Individuals who have custody, care, or control of a child in Dallas are often surprised to find they are the subject of an investigation for Child Abandonment / Endangerment.
 Law enforcement in Texas will usually begin an investigation immediately after an individual has been accused of abandoning or endangering a child.

 Under Texas law, Tex.
 Penal Code § 22.041, child abandonment is defined as leaving a child in any place without necessary and reasonable care that any other reasonable adult would not leave a child of the same age and ability.

-If you have been accused of abandoning or endangering a child in your care, custody or control, you do not necessarily have to face a conviction for the offense.
+If you have been accused of Child Abandonment / Endangerment in your care, custody, or control, you do not necessarily have to face a conviction for the offense.
 The state prosecutor must first prove you committed every element of the offense beyond a reasonable doubt.

 Attorney Richard McConathy is knowledgeable in all areas of Texas’ family violence and will make every effort to help you avoid the most serious penalties and repercussions to your alleged offense.
-Call The Law Offices of Richard C. McConathy for a free consultation at (972) 233-5700 about your child endangerment offense.
+Call the Law Offices of Richard C. McConathy for a free consultation at (972) 233-5700 about your child’s endangerment offense.

 Dallas Child Abandonment and Endangerment Offenses